-Our flagship Languedoc tours and based principally in Carcassonne and the surrounding vineyards.
+Our flagship Languedoc tours are based principally in Carcassonne and the surrounding vineyards.
 In the medieval walled city of Carcassonne, take a step back in time and explore the cobbled pedestrian streets of this UNESCO World Heritage site.
 Famous for its Roman and medieval fortifications, the old town has been painstakingly preserved and boasts a unique charm and individuality that attracts millions of tourists each year.
 Château Comtal is the second most visited attraction in France after the Eiffel Tower itself!
 Here, visitors can wander the quaint streets and soak up the historical atmosphere before heading off on a wine tour to the surrounding vineyards.

 To escape the bustle of the city during peak tourist season, we also offer self-drive breaks based in the picturesque Minervois vineyards.
 The patchwork of hills and vineyards face the majestic Mountain of Alaric and the caves, dolmans and the Canal du Midi attract those looking to enjoy the warmth and ambience of the South of France in a tranquil setting.
 Romanesque chapels and pretty villages lead to Minerve, which protected the Cathars 800 years ago.